dawn-boy/IriShift/README.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Ensure you have the required dependencies installed:
+2. Ensure you have `colortheif` installed:
    ```bash
    pip install colorthief
    ```